mrbid/Snowling/README.md

 ### How to play

 The premise is simple; you must launch the snowball at the pins and knock them down, seems easy right?
-Well, your snowball wont knock any pins down unless you roll over some ice first to harden it up.
+Well, your snowball won't knock any pins down unless you roll over some ice first to harden it up.
 There are three obstacles in the game:
 * Ice _(color: Aqua)_ - Hardens your snowball to pack a heavier punch on the pins.
 * Boost _(color: Purple)_ - Increases the speed of your snowball to blow a heavier punch on the pins.
 * Lava _(color: Red)_ - Melts your snowball; instant penalty.